FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 The version of the new image must be later than the current image on the board or else OTA will not proceed.

 The OTA Update Job will send a notification to an MQTT topic that the device will be listening to.
-When it receives an OTA update notfication, the device will then start downloading the new firmware.
+When it receives an OTA update notification, the device will then start downloading the new firmware.

 Create a binary with a higher version number.